ibm-ecm/ibm-navigator-mobilesdk-sample/README.md

 Sample Application to demonstrate the features of IBM Navigator Mobile SDK for iOS

 ** This Sample app will not compile without the IBM Navigator SDK binary framework.
 IBM Navigator Mobile 3.4.0.3 SDK is required.
-Please refer to the README pdf for detailed instructions on how to obtain it.
+Please refer to the [README pdf](/IBMNavigatorMobileSDK_3.4.0.3_Readme.pdf) for detailed instructions on how to obtain it.
 It only compiles against Swift 5.0 and Xcode 11.4+ currently. **

 ## Usage

 Simply place IBMECMCore.framework in the same folder as the workspace file (not the project file,) build and run on simulator.
-You can connect only to IBM Content Navigator 2.0.3 fixpack 5 backend environments (more information [here](http://www-03.ibm.com/software/products/en/content-navigator))
+You can connect only to IBM Content Navigator V2.0.3.5 or later (more information [here](https://www.ibm.com/us-en/marketplace/content-navigator))

 ## Documention
-The latest SDK Documentation can be found here: http://ibm-ecm.github.io/ibm-navigator-mobilesdk-sample/
+The latest SDK Documentation is included in the SDK.
+Please refer to the [README pdf](/IBMNavigatorMobileSDK_3.4.0.3_Readme.pdf) for detailed instructions on how to obtain the SDK.

 ## Screenshots